Database Tool Window

 The set of available functions depends, first of all, on the data source type (DB or DDL).
 For DB data sources you can, for example:

-- Create, modify and delete database tables, table columns, indexes, primary and foreign key constraints, etc. The following commands are provided for these purposes: New, Rename, Modify Column, Delete and Drop Associated (e.g. Drop Associated Primary Key).
+- Create, modify and delete database tables, table columns, indexes, primary and foreign key constraints, etc. The following commands are provided for these purposes: New, Rename, Modify Column, Drop and Drop Associated (e.g. Drop Associated Primary Key).

 - Open the Table Editor to manipulate table data (the Table Editor command).